pawn-lang/samp-stdlib/README.md

 SetPlayerControllable(playerid, true);
 ```

-Generally arameters that only accept a limited range of values (for example, object attachment bones) are now all enumerations so that passing invalid values gives a warning:
+Generally parameters that only accept a limited range of values (for example, object attachment bones) are now all enumerations so that passing invalid values gives a warning:

 ```pawn
 TextDrawAlignment(textid, TEXT_DRAW_ALIGN_LEFT); // Fine